marlonmikami/personal/commonplace.md

 Living will give you opportunities to let go that meditation alone cannot.

+### Others

+Just as the sky remains untouched by passing clouds, you (awareness) remain untouched by passing thoughts.

+Remove tension, remove what isn't you

 ### Thoughts

 Life does not need to be any one specific way